Kyungsoo Lee's Artist Blog

 period of my life.

-My father died suddenly during the first semester of
+My father died unexpectantly during the first

 With the encouragement of my family I was finely